 When I’m not studying biology, I play football for my college and go to the local gym.
 But there are many other sports and societies at Oxford too!

 Student life at Oxford is tiring but rewarding, with plenty of opportunities to expand your interests in your chosen degree subject.

 - Want to find out some more about Oxford?
 Take a look at the things to do in the city.

 - Interested in all things biology?
-Check out our two-week summer course, Experience Psychology & Neuroscience
+Check out our online and in-person Psychology and Neuroscience courses, Experience Psychology & Neuroscience

 - Planning to use your biology knowledge to study medicine?
-Find out more about our Medicine Preparation Academy!
+Find out more about our Medicine Courses!